GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Conclusions

 \section{Conclusions}

-We presented GenDA, a generative diffusion-based data assimilation framework for reconstructing urban wind fields from sparse and irregular sensor observations.
-The model is trained to sample from a conditional distribution of flow fields given partial observations and generalizes across multiple wind directions, observation densities, and sensor configurations, without requiring retraining or fine-tuning at test time.
+We presented GenDA, a generative diffusion-based data assimilation framework for reconstructing urban wind fields from sparse and irregular sensor observations on unstructured meshes.
+The model samples flow fields conditioned on partial observations and generalizes across held-out altitude slices, wind directions, observation densities, and sensor configurations within the studied urban-flow distribution, without requiring retraining or fine-tuning at test time.

-Compared to supervised baselines (MGN and MS-MGN), GenDA consistently produces lower reconstruction error and higher structural and directional agreement with the ground truth, especially under severe observation sparsity.
-Even with as few as 300 sensors ($\sim$0.1\% coverage), GenDA reconstructs coherent wake structures and recirculation zones that supervised models fail to recover.
+Compared to supervised graph baselines, reduced-order data assimilation baselines, and a stochastic diffusion baseline, GenDA consistently produces lower reconstruction error and higher structural and directional agreement with the ground truth, especially under severe observation sparsity.
+Even with as few as 300 sensors ($\sim$0.1\% coverage), GenDA reconstructs coherent wake structures and recirculation zones that competing methods struggle to recover.
 Unlike deterministic predictors, the proposed approach performs generative posterior reconstruction, producing ensembles of physically plausible flow fields that support uncertainty-aware inference.
-In addition, GenDA outperforms classical reduced-order data assimilation baselines, highlighting the benefit of sampling in the full state space rather than relying on fixed low-dimensional subspaces.

-We also evaluated the model’s robustness to sensor placement strategy.
+We also evaluated the model's robustness to sensor placement strategy.
 Despite being trained only with randomly sampled sensors, GenDA generalizes well to clustered and trajectory-based patterns.
 Although performance is highest under random sampling, mirroring the training distribution, the degradation for structured sensors remains moderate.
 These results indicate that the learned geometry-aware prior enables effective assimilation under heterogeneous and non-ideal sensing configurations.